mdelatorre/RoadSignsMX/README.md

 # Mexico road signs preset for RoadSigns JOSM plugin

-[RoadSigns] (https://wiki.openstreetmap.org/wiki/JOSM/Plugins/RoadSigns) is a plugin for JOSM that offers a GUI for selecting traffic signs from a list of coutry presets.
+[RoadSigns](https://wiki.openstreetmap.org/wiki/JOSM/Plugins/RoadSigns) is a plugin for **JOSM** that offers a GUI for selecting traffic signs from a list of coutry presets.
 You simple click on the road sign images and you can generate combinations of signs and tagging suggestions.
-The plugin as is has limited number of presets.
-So I created the Mexico road signs preset.
+The plugin has limited number of presets.
+So I created the Mexico road signs preset. :mexico:

 ## RoadSignsMX installation